AndyDentFree/perswifting/PersistedHierarchies/README.md

 Yet another variant, built on top of `RicherPersistedHierarchies` and adding some minor extension to provide backwards references.

-### Nested References
+### References
-Nested references to a previous thing offer a richer design space, depending on if you need to support forward references or only refer to decoded objects.
+References to another thing offer a richer design space, depending on if you need to support forward references or only refer to decoded objects.

 Note _offer a richer design space_ implies there's a lot more scope for arguing and subtle bugs!

-There are multiple competing forces here, it would be very nice to be able to strategise the entire thing, maybe with generics, but that is a level of abstraction for another day.
+There are multiple competing forces here, whilst there's probably room for more abstraction, this is enough to be usable.

 #### Backward References - Design Musings
 The concept of _forward references_ is a decoding issue - at the time of encoding, all objects in the graph are assumed to exist.
 If we create all _leaves_ in advance, then whatever complex graph stucture we create later will only be references to objects that have already been decoded.
 The annoying, and common, case is a mutual reference, so we need some way to go back and fix the first object to point to the second.